inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 3. Create Spark Session

 `Step 1` CONFIGURE SPARK APPLICATION <br>
-Use the `SparkConf()` class to define the configuration parameters needed to connect to google cloud prior to initiating a SparkSession.
+Use the `SparkConf()` class to define the configuration parameters needed to connect to google cloud.
 - specify the .jar file containing the GCS connector
 - enable service account authentication
 - specify the location of the JSON key used for service account auth